woutervdijke/Fotofolio/README.md

 On Fotofolio, your website lives in the *content* folder and exists of markdown text files (like this one!) and folders of jpg images.
 There are no sub-pages, there is no in-depth navigation.
-Just photo's and text files.
+Just photos and text files.

 The only required file is `index.md`.
 This is your home page.